developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 GitHub Actions runner jobs to access AWS services securely.

-On a day to day operations job, you will find yourself needing to grant access from one one service to another.
+On a day to day operations job, you will find yourself needing to grant access from one service to another.
 OpenID Connect (OIDC) is the modern-day solution to this problem.
 It has a neat approach to handle authentication that won't require any long-lived credentials, yet still be flexible enough for you to define a granular access control on the service provider side.